Program Preparation Guidelines: Juniors

 - Meet with your academic advisor.
 See whether courses offered at the program during the quarter you are interested in will apply towards major requirements.

 - Visit the ICC and set up an Aggie Job Link account.
 Check out jobs/internships, learn tons at a workshop, have your resume and cover letter reviewed, and do a mock interview.
-(It’s a great way to prepare you resume for our application)
+(It’s a great way to prepare your resume for our application)

 - Explore different career paths.
-Visit career fairs, get a part time job, secure an internship— figure out what you want to do when you graduate.
+Visit career fairs, get a part-time job, secure an internship— figure out what you want to do when you graduate.
 This makes it easier to find an internship once you are in the Washington Program.

 - Build relationships with supervisors and faculty members.
 Continue to develop relationships with those who can offer advice regarding where to apply when it comes time to find an internship in DC and can serve as a reference.

 - Gain professional experience.
 Explore different careers by interning, volunteering and working in a field related to your future career plans.
 The more experience you have, the better you are able to narrow down internship searches.

 - Learn about the Washington Program.
 Go ahead and visit our website, come to an info session, drop by our office, or send us an email.
 Google search to see what types of internships are available in DC.

 - Think about who would be a good reference.
 We require you to submit one letter of recommendation.
 Choose someone who could speak to your academic or professional work.

 - Friend us, pin us, and follow us!
 Check out our LinkedIn, Facebook, Pinterest, and Twitter pages to learn more about the program, Washington Program participants, and receive all the updates.

 If you are a transfer student, it is important that you solidify your academic plan and decide what quarter is best to go.
 We recommend that you meet with your academic advisor.
 If you have been attending Davis for less than 3 quarters, we require you to submit your previous college’s unofficial transcript(s).